LekoArts/gatsby-themes/README.md

 This repository is a collection of my Gatsby themes, managed as a [monorepo](https://trunkbaseddevelopment.com/monorepos/) with [Lerna](https://github.com/lerna/lerna) and [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/).

 - `examples`: Contains the corresponding example sites for the `themes`.
 These projects can and should be used as a starter and will be copied over to their own repository.
 Hence they contain example data and additional Gatsby plugins (e.g. `gatsby-plugin-manifest` and `gatsby-plugin-offline`).
 The folder names are the contents after `gatsby-theme-*`
 - `themes`: Contains the themes themselves.
-They should only have the bare minimum of plugins installed (as `examples` can expand them) and also use `theme-ui` for styling.
+They should only have the bare minimum of plugins installed (as `examples` can expand them) and also use `Theme UI` for styling.
 The naming of the folders must be `gatsby-theme-[name-with-dashes]` and the package name under the scope of `@lekoarts`
 - `www`: Contains the source code for [themes.lekoarts.de](http://themes.lekoarts.de)

 ## 🤝 How to Contribute